-- 48. In exceptional circumstances, where the auditor doubts whether management are fit and proper persons to carry on the business of insurance and it would be in the interest of protecting policy holders that the management of the insurer or authorized insurance broker should not be informed in advance, the auditor would report directly to the Insurance Authority after first considering the appropriateness of taking independent legal advice.
-Examples of such circumstances include: - a. where there has been an occurrence which causes the auditor no longer to have confidence in the integrity of the directors or senior management, e.g. where the auditor believes that a fraud or other irregularity has been committed by the directors or senior management of the insurer-or authorized insurance broker, or the auditor has evidence of the intention of directors or senior management to commit such a fraud or other irregularity; or - b. where there has been an occurrence which causes the auditor no longer to have confidence that the directors or senior management will conduct the business of the insurer or authorized insurance broker in a prudent manner so as to protect the interests of policy holders, e.g. where the auditor has discovered that the directors or senior management are acting in an irresponsible or reckless manner with respect to the affairs of the business or its policy holders, or the auditor has evidence of the inclination so to act. - 49.
+48. In exceptional circumstances, where the auditor doubts whether management are fit and proper persons to carry on the business of insurance and it would be in the interest of protecting policy holders that the management of the insurer should not be informed in advance, the auditor would report directly to the Insurance Authority after first considering the appropriateness of taking independent legal advice.
+Examples of such circumstances include:

+- a. where there has been an occurrence which causes the auditor no longer to have confidence in the integrity of the directors or senior management, e.g. where the auditor believes that a fraud or other irregularity has been committed by the directors or senior management of the insurer, or the auditor has evidence of the intention of directors or senior management to commit such a fraud or other irregularity; or - b. where there has been an occurrence which causes the auditor no longer to have confidence that the directors or senior management will conduct the business of the insurer in a prudent manner so as to protect the interests of policy holders, e.g. where the auditor has discovered that the directors or senior management are acting in an irresponsible or reckless manner with respect to the affairs of the business or its policy holders, or the auditor has evidence of the inclination so to act. - 49.
 The auditor would also report directly to the Insurance Authority when speed is of the essence.
-For example, when the auditor becomes aware that the insurer or authorized insurance broker-may be about to cease being authorized, the auditor would consider the need to disclose to the Insurance Authority any information in the auditor's possession relevant to its functions without delay.
-The fact of such impending cessation of authorization may bring forward the desirability of disclosing matters to the Insurance Authority, as it is easier for the Insurance Authority to take appropriate action while the insurer or authorized insurance broker-is still authorized, particularly where such matters have a bearing on the security of third party interests.
+For example, when the auditor becomes aware that the insurer may be about to cease being authorized, the auditor would consider the need to disclose to the Insurance Authority any information in the auditor's possession relevant to its functions without delay.
+The fact of such impending cessation of authorization may bring forward the desirability of disclosing matters to the Insurance Authority, as it is easier for the Insurance Authority to take appropriate action while the insurer is still authorized, particularly where such matters have a bearing on the security of third party interests.

-Communications by the Insurance Authority to the auditor under section 53A(3)(da) and (3)(f)
+Communications by the Insurance Authority to the auditor under section 53A(3)(da)3 and (3)(f)